 Without consistent oral hygiene at home, your teeth can develop cavities, but your gums can also fall victim to an infection called periodontal disease.
 Symptoms include bleeding, swelling, sensitivity, and left untreated, it ultimately leads to tooth loss.
-As a periodontal specialist, Dr. Hoop is able to address both minor and advanced cases of periodontal disease in our Naples practice using the most advanced and effective techniques.
+As a periodontal specialist, Dr. Hoop is able to address both minor and advanced cases of gum disease with periodontal therapy in our North Naples, FL dental office using the most advanced and effective techniques.
 If any of the symptoms above sound familiar, contact Total Dental Solutions today to get your oral health back on track.

 The bacteria responsible for periodontal disease not only damages the gums themselves, but the roots of the teeth and underlying jawbone as well.
 This is why periodontal disease is the number one cause of adult tooth loss in the U.S.!
 Plus, research has shown that patients with periodontal disease also tend to suffer from much higher rates of diabetes, heart disease, and Alzheimer’s disease compared to the general population.
 It’s believed that the oral bacteria is able to easily enter the bloodstream and cause harm everywhere else in the body.

 The biggest risk factor for periodontal disease is a lack of proper oral hygiene, which allows harmful bacteria to build up in the mouth and the accumulation of tartar (hardened plaque) below the gum line.
 Other risk factors include:

 The first line of defense against periodontal disease is usually a deep cleaning treatment referred to as scaling and root planing.
 First, all of the built-up plaque and tartar are removed from the roots of the teeth (scaling), and then the roots of the teeth are reshaped and smoothed (root planing).
 This helps the gums heal more quickly and gives plaque fewer areas to gather, lowering the risk of future infections.